Phantoms1234/Polynomial_linear_regression/README.md

 where \\mathbf{\\beta} is the vector of coefficients (sol), \\mathbf{B} is the design matrix, and \\mathbf{y} is the vector of dependent variables. np.linalg.solve is used for efficient and stable solution.

-The calculated coefficients are printed to the console.
+-The calculated coefficients are printed to the console.

-Model Prediction (Y):
+-Model Prediction (Y):Uses the calculated coefficients (sol) and the extended X range to compute the predicted Y values for the regression curve.

-Uses the calculated coefficients (sol) and the extended X range to compute the predicted Y values for the regression curve.
+-Plotting:

-Plotting:
+-Generates a scatter plot of the original experimental data points.

-Generates a scatter plot of the original experimental data points.
+-Generates a line plot of the polynomial regression model.

-Generates a line plot of the polynomial regression model.
+-Adds a legend and displays the plot.

-Adds a legend and displays the plot.
+-This script provides a solid foundation for understanding and applying polynomial regression in Python.

-This script provides a solid foundation for understanding and applying polynomial regression in Python.
+** Please note that this readme was generated using AI**